Insurance pricing in the fourth quarter in Asia increased 2%, the same as in in the prior quarter.

-Financial and professional lines pricing increased 2%, compared to 5% in the third quarter.
+Financial and professional lines pricing increased 2%, compared to 5% in the prior quarter.